mmistakes/so-simple-theme/nips/index.md

 The `develop` branch of RStan is up to date with Stan 2.9.0.

-To install, follow the instructions [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
+To install RStan 2.8.2, first follow the instructions [here](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).

-Then input the following commands:
+Then use the following commands to start using the `develop` branch:

     if(!require(devtools)) install.packages("devtools")
     devtools::install_git("git://github.com/stan-dev/rstan", subdir = "StanHeaders")